Fonger/bsoneditor/src/docs/which files do I need.md

 Which files are needed when using the minimalist version?

-- jsoneditor-minimalist.min.js
+- bsoneditor-minimalist.min.js
-- jsoneditor-minimalist.map (optional, for debugging purposes only)
+- bsoneditor-minimalist.map (optional, for debugging purposes only)
-- jsoneditor.min.css
+- bsoneditor.min.css
-- img/jsoneditor-icons.svg
+- img/bsoneditor-icons.svg